Air2air/northworks/public/content/w-professional-activities.md

 ### NATO Workshop, 2009

 Dr. North participated in this one-day Workshop, in Vilnius, Lithuania on October 16, 2009.
-Copies of the presentation materials may be requested by e-mail to [northworks@mindspring.com](mailto:northworks@mindspring.com).

 ### OSCE, 2006